Assertive Community Treatment: Origins of the FSP Approach

 Overview

-This training will review the history of Assertive Community Treatment.
+This training will review the history of assertive community treatment (ACT).
 The training will discuss the origin of the ACT approach, describe key findings from studies that have examined its effectiveness, and explore its impact in different contexts.
 The training will provide an overview of fidelity scales used to assess whether ACT programs are operating as intended.
-It will focus on the relevance of ACT adaptations, like Full Service Partnerships, in serving clients who can benefit from interventions like ACT that are assertive, intensive, and multi-disciplinary.
+It will focus on the relevance of ACT adaptations, like Full Service Partnerships, in serving clients who can benefit from interventions like ACT that are assertive, intensive, and multidisciplinary.
+Anytime session recorded on November 20, 2024.

 Learning objectives